amgarton47/CS62data-structures/Profiling_Lab/project/README-original.md

 ## Introduction

-A program is not running as quickly as we would like.
+Imagine a program which is not running as quickly as we would like.
 How can we improve it?
-Stop-watch type measurements can enable us to compute operations-per-second, but this does not tell us where the cycles are going.
-As the designers and implementers, we may be aware of things that could have been done better... but intuition is, at best, an unreliable tool for performance management.
-That poorly written function may indeed be 100x slower than a better version might be, but if it is only very seldomly called, it doesn't matter how slow it is.
-We need fine-grained data about which code is consuming what fraction of our total time.
+We could use a stop-watch but this does not tell us where most of the computation time is spent on.
+As the designers and implementers of this program, we may be aware of things that could have been done better, for example, an inefficient method.
+But intuition is, at best, an unreliable tool for performance management.
+That poorly written method may indeed be 100x slower than a better version might be, but if it is only very seldomly called, it doesn't matter how slow it is.
+We need fine-grained data about which code is consuming what fraction of the total time.

 Analyzing the performance of a complex system may involve considerable instrumentation, but a pair of standard tools can often provide us with a great deal of insight:

-* _call counting_ - we can ask the compiler to add a little bit of extra code to each routine/method to increment a counter each time it is called.
+* _call counting_ - we can ask the compiler to add a little bit of extra code to each method to increment a counter each time it is called.

 * _execution profiling_ - we can set a timer to go off regularly (e.g., every few
-  milliseconds), note the address at which the program was executing when it was interrupted, and increment a counter associated with that region of code.
+  milliseconds), make note of the call stack, and increment a counter associated with that region of code.

 These counters can be written out to a file after the program has completed its execution, and a profiling analysis tool can then be run to:

-   * tabulate the number of calls to each method/routine.
+   * tabulate the number of calls to each method.

-   * estimate, based on the random profiling samples, how much time was spent in each method/routine.
+   * estimate, based on the random profiling samples, how much time was spent in each method.

    * report on the number of calls to each method, the amount (and fraction) of time spent in that method, and an estimated time (in ns or us) per call.

-Having real data on how often every routine is called, and the run-time cost of each call will direct our attention to the places where the costs are greatest, and where improvement yield the greatest benefits.
+Having real data on how often every method is called and the run-time cost of each call will direct our attention to the places where the costs are greatest, and where improvement yield the greatest benefits.

 ## Description

-In this lab, we will look at multiple implementations of a symbol table for keeping track of references to strings.
+In this lab, we will look at multiple implementations of a symbol table (dictionary) for keeping track of references to strings.
 Each known string will have an entry that contains the string, and the number of references.
 The implementations we are supplying are: